TheAdamLabs/Todo2-public/README.md

 *Install Todo2 and experience AI-powered task management today!*

-## ✨ The Ultimate Developer Task Manager for VS Code
+## ✨ The Ultimate Developer Task Manager for Cursor

 **Todo2** is not just another todo list.
 It's an intelligent task management system powered by the **MCP (Model Context Protocol)**, designed to live right inside your favorite editor.
 It helps you manage complex development workflows with AI-powered task generation, state management, and seamless integration with your coding environment.